opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

     like an ECW or MrSID layer.

 !!! note
-    On iOS devices JPEG raster files are not supported.
+    On iOS devices JPEG raster files are not currently supported.

 Map Theme